emrgnt-cmplxty/fermi/docs/docs/1.concepts/storage/data-collections.md

 ---
 id: data-storage
 title: "Data Storage / Collections"
-sidebar_label: Storage on Axion
+sidebar_label: Storage on Fermi
 ---

-All data stored on the Axion blockchain is done in key / value pairs.
+All data stored on the Fermi blockchain is done in key / value pairs.
 There are several collection methods in the SDKs we've created that will help you store your data on chain.

 - [`near-sdk-rs`](https://github.com/near/near-sdk-rs) for [Rust](https://www.rust-lang.org/) smart contracts
 - [`near-sdk-js`](https://github.com/near/near-sdk-js) for [JavaScript](https://www.javascript.com/) smart contracts